 The NASDAQ-100 Index[®] is a modified capitalization-weighted index composed of 100 of the largest non-financial companies listed on The Nasdaq Stock Market with capitalizations ranging from \$9.7 billion to \$1,577.4 billion as of June 30, 2020.
 To the extent the Fund's underlying index is concentrated in a particular industry the Fund will necessarily be concentrated in that industry.
 While the Fund's sector exposure may vary over time, as of June 30, 2020, the Fund has significant exposure to the Communication Services Sector, Consumer Discretionary Sector, Consumer Staples Sector, Health Care Sector, and Information Technology Sector, as each sector is defined by the Global Industry Classification Standard, a widely recognized industry classification methodology developed by MSCI, Inc. and Standard & Poor's Financial Services LLC.
-Also, as of June 30, 2020, the underlying index components, and thus the Fund's investments, are concentrated (i.e., more than 25% of its assets) in securities issued by companies in the Internet & Direct Marketing Retail Industry, Software Industry, and Technology Hardware, Storage & Peripherals Industry, separate industries within the within the Information Technology Sector.
-The industries in which the underlying index components, and thus the Fund's investments, are the Sufficient of the within the Information Technology Sector.
+Also, as of June 30, 2020, the underlying index components, and thus the Fund's investments, are concentrated (i.e., more than 25% of its assets) in securities issued by companies in the Internet & Direct Marketing Retail Industry, a separate industry within the Consumer Discretionary Sector, and

+Semiconductors & Semiconductor Equipment Industry, Software Industry, and Technology Hardware, Storage & Peripherals Industry, separate industries within the within the Information Technology Sector.
 The industries in which the underlying index components, and thus the Fund's investments, may be concentrated will vary as the composition of the underlying index changes over time.